PrefectHQ/prefect/docs/tutorial/flows.md

 ---
 ## What is a flow?

 A [flow](/concepts/flows/) is the basis of all Prefect workflows.

-A flow is a Python function decorated with a `@flow` decorator.
+Flows are like functions.
+They can take inputs, perform work, and return an output.
+In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
+When a function becomes a flow, its behavior changes, giving it the following advantages:

+- State transitions are reported to the API, allowing observation of flow execution.
+- Input arguments types can be validated.
+- Retries can be performed on failure.
+- Timeouts can be enforced to prevent unintentional, long-running workflows.

+Flows also take advantage of automatic Prefect logging to capture details about flow runs such as run time, task tags, and final state.

 Some important points about flows: